AshenKeep/Magni/README.md

   Internet / your LAN
 ```

 The backend and frontend run as a **single container** — FastAPI serves both the REST API and the React dashboard.
+Scheduled backups also run inside the same container via APScheduler, writing compressed dumps to a CIFS-mounted NAS volume.
 Your reverse proxy only needs to point at one port (`8000`).

-Backups are written automatically to a CIFS-mounted NAS share on a cron schedule.

 ---